barankutluay/titanic-ml-from-disaster/README.md

 # Titanic - Machine Learning From a Disaster

-Includes EDA, Visualisation and ML Modelling of Titanic data.
+Includes EDA and ML Modelling of Titanic data.

+Visualisation is going to be added.